About the Project / Acerca de este proyecto

 (June 3, 1957 - March 2, 2024)

-This project is dedicated to our dear friend and wise collaborator Marcos, a Mariel refugee who always smiled.
+This project is dedicated to our dear friend and keen collaborator Marcos, a Mariel refugee who always smiled.
 He was never able to return to his beloved Havana.

 Project Staff